SMART SENSING insights

 Data Protection in Clinical Trials: Privacy and Compliance

-In the world of clinical trials, an application for ethical approval is essential.
-The requirements for this application vary, but one aspect always remains of great importance: the data protection policy.
-In this article, we would like to give you a comprehensive overview of the requirements for creating a concept.
-Find out which steps are necessary to protect sensitive data of study participants and fulfil the legal requirements.
+In the world of clinical trials, obtaining ethical approval is essential.
+While the specific requirements may vary, one aspect always remains of great importance: the data protection policy.
+In this article, we aim to give you a comprehensive overview of the requirements for developing a robust concept.
+Discover the necessary steps to safeguard sensitive data of study participants and to meet the legal requirements.

 Privacy by design: Crucial importance of choosing a suitable end device

 In order to avoid potential data protection problems in a clinical trial, thorough planning is of crucial importance.
 The concept of “privacy by design” plays a central role.
 One aspect that influences the conduct of the study is the selection of a suitable end device.
 Most trials will probably use a normal PC as a terminal device and run as a (web) application.
 Many trials are currently underway that use mobile devices to simplify data collection in everyday clinical practice.
-These trials may also collect data on the move, possibly even at the patient’s home.
-Further information on this topic can be found in our blog article on wearables.
-Choosing the right device and operating system is therefore critical to secure data collection.
+These trials may also collect data on the move, possibly even at the patient’s home (read more on this topic in our blog article on wearables).
+Choosing the right device and operating system is, therefore, critical to secure data collection.
 The device and operating system must be sufficiently up-to-date and regularly provided with security updates.
 This must also be ensured during the course of a clinical trial.

 Assessing manufacturer’s use of third-party libraries for app integration